 We recall that the \emph{simplex category} $\Delta$ consists of the finite ordinals $[n]=\{0<\cdots<n\}$, $n\geq 0$, and the non-decreasing maps between them.
 Thus, it is contained in $\dirf$, and in fact also in any other possible category of diagrams $\Dia$.
 The naturality of the construction $Y \mapsto \der_Y$ shows that there is a $2$-functor

 which may be regarded as a `co-tensor $2$-structure' of $\sPreDer$ over $\Dia$.
 Using this, we can associate to every prederivator $\der$ a simplicial object $\der_{\bullet}$ in $\sPreDer$ with

 In particular, we have $\der_0= \der$.
-Faces and degeneracies are morphisms of prederivators since both $\der$ and product of $2$-categories are $2$-functorial.
-This natural simplicial object is used to enrich the underlying category of $\sPreDer$ over simplicial sets.
+Faces and degeneracies are morphisms of prederivators since both $\der$ and the product of $2$-categories are $2$-functorial.
+This natural simplicial object will be used to define an enrichment of the underlying category of $\sPreDer$ over simplicial sets.